Update cookies preferences

 Architecting a Successful Magento Upgrade

-A Magento 2 upgrade can be a difficult undertaking and extends far beyond a simple software update, It requires meticulous planning, and a proactive approach to risk mitigation.
+A Magento 2 upgrade is a complex undertaking that extends far beyond a simple software update.
+It requires meticulous planning and a proactive approach to risk mitigation.
+Attempting an upgrade without a structured framework can lead to budget overruns, extended downtime, and critical functionality failures.

 Phase 1: Discovery and Planning